Flocking transition in phoretically interacting active particles with pinning disorder: Discussion and Conclusion

 Collective motion and non-equilibrium phases in active matter systems are strongly influenced by the interplay between interparticle interactions and environmental disorder.
-In this work, we investigate the impact of quenched disorder, introduced in the form of pinning sites, on stability of polar order in a system of chemically interacting active colloids.
+In this work, we have investigated the impact of quenched disorder, introduced in the form of pinning sites, on the stability of polar order in a system of chemically interacting active colloids.
 In our model, active particles interact via long ranged repulsive forces and torques.
-In a system where pinning is absent, a crystalline flock phase appears at a suitable range of competition between deterministic forces and torques \cite{das2024flocking, subramaniam2025minimal}.
-A small pinning fraction nullifies this crystalline phase, in place of a polar liquid phase.
-Relatively high pinning fraction can sustain the flocking phase as long as the repulsive force is substantial.
+In a system where pinning is absent, a crystallite flock phase appears at a suitable range of competition between deterministic forces and torques \cite{das2024flocking, subramaniam2025minimal}.
+A small pinning fraction nullifies this crystallite phase, in place of a polar liquid phase.
+Relatively high pinning fraction can sustain the flocking phase as long as the repulsive forces are substantial.
 To further probe the mechanisms underlying these transitions, we examine cases in which specific interaction components are selectively removed.
 When the long-ranged repulsive force is absent, the system retains polar order up to a smaller but finite fraction of pinning sites. \\